AdrianRo147/dsa-library/README.md

 ./build/out
 ```

-For detailed documentation about library structures and algorithms see [Wiki](https://github.com/AdrianRo147/dsa-library/wiki/Library-Documentation)

 ## Contributing

 Feel free to fork the project and submit pull requests.
 For major changes, please open an issue first.